logzio/logz-docs/_source/user-guide/k360/index.md

 Kubernetes 360 dashboard provides a quick overview of your current deployments and nodes.

-The default deployments view includes a summary of the aveage CPU and memory used in each deployment, with a rundown of pods that require your attention.
+The default deployments view includes a summary of the average CPU and memory used in each deployment, with a rundown of pods that require your attention.

 ![deployments overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/k360/deployment-overview.png)

 You can switch your view by clicking on the **Node** button at the top right to view a summary of the nodes inside your chosen cluster.

-Click on each deployment or node to get a more information through the **[Quick view]()** menu.
+Click on each deployment or node to get more information through the **[Quick view](/user-guide/k360/overview.html#quick-view)** menu.

 ##### Clusters